Moti Black, Fishing Boat 1, Pumpkin Challenge 2019

 By keeping the skin on the lower levels throughout the carving, even though they will be dug out the deepest by the end of the process, I can see the original design clearly and the shapes don't get lost in the carving process.
-When the levels get a bit deeper, the rounded tool is great for sticking in, twisting and gouging out the deeper flesh, before using a combination of the rounded tool, craft knife and the flat tool to smooth the level out to a consistent depth.
+When the levels get a bit deeper, the rounded tool (U gouge) is great for sticking in, twisting and gouging out the deeper flesh, before using a combination of the U gouge, craft knife and the flat tool to smooth the level out to a consistent depth.

-Starting to dig out the clouds, which have been left prominent up until this point so their shape doesn't get lost.
+Starting to dig out the clouds, which have been left flesh deep up until this point so their shape doesn't get lost.

 I found that the windows worked better in photographs after I cut through the base and pushed them back into the pumpkin a little way, so although they had the same depth of flesh, they didn't stand as far forward from the pale cabin section.

 Finally, I used two electric tea lights on their side and pointing towards the back of the pumpkin to cast an even, eerie light on this design for the photo shoot.
 If you are doing this design for a semi-dark setting, you will need a stronger light, and the clouds could be cut out entirely if you want the pumpkin to emit more light.

 At which point, at 5 am this morning, I declared pumpkin 3 of the Pittenweem Pumpkin Challenge finished!

 The next pumpkin will be an owl, but I am giving myself tonight off.

 This image can be found on RedBubble, and a printable PDF of the template and layer level diagram can be downloaded here.